Pre-trained Gaussian Processes for Bayesian Optimization: Introduction

-To evaluate \hyperbo, we collected a large multi-task hyperparameter tuning dataset by training tens of thousands of configurations of near-state-of-the-art models on popular image and text datasets, as well as on a protein sequence dataset.
-We compared \hyperbo to several hyperparameter tuning baselines in the sequential BO setting.
-Our results showed that optimizers which use hyperparameters suggested by our method are able to obtain better performing models requiring at least 3 times fewer function evaluations than other baselines.
+Empirically, we studied \hyperbo on challenging modern ML tuning problems.
+To fill the vacancy of relevant ``experience'' for such problems, we collected PD1, a large multi-task hyperparameter tuning dataset, by training tens of thousands of configurations of near-state-of-the-art models~\citep{he2016deep, raffel2019exploring, brown2020language} on popular image and text datasets, as well as on a protein sequence dataset.
+With the PD1 tuning dataset for pre-training, we evaluated \hyperbo on deep learning optimizer tuning problems, and on average, \hyperbo achieved at least 3 times speedup than the best alternative method in terms of BO iterations needed to obtain best validation accuracy.
+Besides PD1, we also benchmarked the performance of \hyperbo on HPO-B~\citep{pineda2021hpob}, a collection of 16 multi-task BO benchmarks for classic machine learning models, and on average, \hyperbo obtained at least 10 times speedup than competitive baselines.

-Our main contributions are two-fold: (a) a practical meta BO approach that makes minimal assumptions; and (b) a large multi-task hyperparameter tuning dataset that not only benefits our method but also serves as an ideal benchmark to test future multi-task or meta-learning BO methods.\footnote{We are working on open-sourcing the code base and dataset.
-The dataset is collected based on an open-sourced code base~\citep{init2winit2021github}.}